SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 ```
 This pattern matches an instance of `ClassA` with an unnamed property matching the value `aValue`.

--   The <PathTraversal> operators implement ''Path traversal'' by allowing to "chain" multiple properties in a pattern.
+-   The <PathTraversal> operators implement _Path traversal_ by allowing to "chain" multiple properties in a pattern.
 Such paths help reducing complex pattern's expression, by accessing a chain of objects and their properties:

--   The "`>`" operator implements ''Path traversal'' by allowing to "chain" multiple properties in a pattern.
+-   The "`>`" operator implements _Path traversal_ by allowing to "chain" multiple properties in a pattern.
 Such paths help reducing complex pattern's expression, by accessing a chain of objects and their properties: The following pattern first matches an instance of `ClassA`, then it takes the object in its `property1` and the value in `property2` of this second object.
 This value should match `aValue`.

 ```St
 ClassA % {